turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

 - End: Thursday morning of Week 4

 Day 1:
-- Your PM will split your team up to focus on each area of the project.
+- Your group should split your team up to focus on each area of the project.
   - Front-end team
   - Back-end team
   - Documentation/Planning team